dunglas/DunglasAngularCsrfBundle/README.md

         - { path: "^/url-pattern", route: "^route_name_pattern$", host: "example.com", methods: [GET, POST] }
 ```

-## Integration with Symfony2 form component
+## Integration with the Symfony Form component

 When using the Symfony Form Component together with DunglasAngularCsrfBundle, the bundle will automatically disable the built-in form CSRF protection: the CSRF token stored in the header will be validated by the bundle and no form token will be set.